GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

 ```

 ### Deploying auth
-Auth is a service in the storage-and-interfaces compose file that enables the users to extract a token and an s3config file in order to download and upload data respectively.
+Auth is a service in the storage-and-interfaces Docker compose file that enables the users to extract a token and an s3config file in order to download and upload data, respectively.
-In the docker-compose.yml, apart from the credentials of the LS AAI account (registered in earlier steps), you should also set the redirect URL, to something like:
+In the `docker-compose.yml` file, apart from the credentials of the LS AAI account (registered in earlier steps), you should also set the redirect URL, to something like:
 ```yaml
 - ELIXIR_REDIRECTURL=https://login.gdi.nbis.se/elixir/login
 ```

 ### Storage
 The Swedish deployment is using an external S3 backend for storing the files.
-However, the docker compose file in storage-and-interfaces contains a minio instance, that can be used for archiving the data.
+However, the Docker compose file in storage-and-interfaces contains a Minio instance, that can be used for archiving the data.
 In either case, set the credentials of the S3 backend in the `config/config.yaml` file, specifically the `S3AccessKey` and `S3SecretKey` values.

 ### Update the issuer configuration
 Under `config/iss.json` there exists a file that defines the issuer that will be used from the download service.
-Change this to point to your rems instance, for example:
+Change this to point to your REMS instance, for example:
 ```json
 {
     "iss": "https://rems.gdi.nbis.se/",